 June is Men’s Health Month.
 The aim of Men’s Health Month is to heighten awareness of preventable health problems and encourage early detection and treatment of diseases among men and boys.
 At SkinMD Seattle Laser & Aesthetic Medical Clinic while our primary focus is on delivering excellence in medical aesthetics treatments on the face and body, our physician and facial cosmetic specialist is able to answer your questions about any skin concerns you may have in the course of your visits.
-We are continually educating men and women about the best ways to reduce our their risks for developing skin cancer and correcting skin changes that may contribute to the development of skin cancer, or premature aging.
+We are continually educating men and women about the best ways to reduce their risks for developing skin cancer and correcting skin changes that may contribute to the development of skin cancer, or premature aging.

 You have likely heard this before: Your skin is your body’s largest organ and weighs approximately 8 pounds, covering over 22 square feet.
 Your skin has 7 fundamental but critical functions:

 Protection: your skin acts as a barrier, protecting the body from water loss and dehydration, Ultraviolet (UV) light, microorganisms, environmental pollution and physical damage.

 Sensation: your skin contains millions of nerve endings that transmit stimuli and allow you to detect sensations of pain, pressure, heat and cold.

 Movement: your skin allows you to flex and move.